Anger, tantrums and other big emotions

 Understanding what's behind big feelings

-Deaf children experience the same wide range of emotions as hearing children, but there are unique factors related to hearing loss that can make managing emotions more complicated – for you and for them.
-Understanding these underlying factors can help you adapt and find what works for you and your child.
+All children may experience a wide range of emotions as they grow up.
+But for deaf children, unique factors related to hearing loss can sometimes make managing their feelings more complicated.
+Understanding these underlying factors can help you adapt and find what works best for you and your child.

 We often get questions about anger and tantrums in deaf children.
-Although these are common (and often developmentally appropriate) behaviours for young children, they can feel more challenging for deaf children – and they're more likely to happen if they're feeling frustrated about not being able to effectively communicate about things like:
+These are common (and often developmentally appropriate) behaviours for young children.
+For deaf children, they more likely to happen if they're feeling frustrated about not being able to effectively communicate about things like:

 - frustration about “missing out” or being left out